 The Eastern European Neighbourhood’s political background

-In the Eastern European Neighbourhood, NIMD works with politicians from Georgia, Armenia and Azerbaijan.
-All of these countries have been independent since 1991 and in that time have developed different political systems.
+In the Eastern European Neighbourhood, NIMD worked with politicians from Ukraine and the South Caucasus countries, Georgia, Armenia and Azerbaijan.
+The South Caucasus countries have been independent since 1991 and in that time have developed different political systems.
 Of the three, Georgia could be defined as having the most developed democratic system, where in 2012 a peaceful transition of power took place for the first time in this region.
 Armenia also has democratic government but the democratic institutions are weaker than in Georgia.
 Azerbaijan has a semi-authoritarian government.
 The whole region is ethnically very diverse which can lead to tensions and Armenia and Azerbaijan are officially still at war over a disputed area of land.

-NIMD has three programmes in the Eastern European Neighbourhood: one in Georgia, one in Armenia and a regional programme involving politicians from Georgia, Armenia and Azerbaijan.
+NIMD had three programmes in the Eastern European Neighbourhood: one in Georgia, one in Armenia and a regional programme involving politicians from Georgia, Armenia and Azerbaijan.

-NIMD has supported politicians from different parties to work together by helping them to set up issues oriented multiparty dialogue platforms in Parliament, such as on gender or national minorities.
-NIMD helps the parties to build their capacity to function effectively by helping them to develop strategic plans and giving them training.
-NIMD also works on democracy education with democracy schools in 4 different regions, focusing particularly on developing the abilities of political parties, people working for civil society organizations, and local governments to lobby about issues that need addressing.
+NIMD supported politicians from different parties to work together by helping them set up issue-oriented multiparty dialogue platforms in Parliament, such as on gender or national minorities.
+This led to the creation of a Multiparty Taskforce on Gender.
+NIMD helped the parties to build their capacity to function effectively by helping them to develop strategic plans and providing training.
+NIMD also worked on democracy education with Democracy Schools in 4 different regions, focusing particularly on developing the abilities of political parties, people working for civil society organizations, and local governments to lobby about issues that need addressing.

 South Caucasus Regional Programme

-Each year since 2012 NIMD has run a 12-month programme which has brought together young political leaders from different parties in Georgia, Armenia, Azerbaijan and Ukraine.
-At the start of each programme the levels of trust are very low and a core part of the programme is overcoming that.
-During the programme the participants work together on joint projects and also learn skills and knowledge for working together in a multiparty democracy.
-Each programme ends with a regional conference.
+Between 2012 and 2017, NIMD ran regular South Caucasus Youth Fora, which brought together young political leaders from different parties in Georgia, Armenia, Azerbaijan and Ukraine.
+During the programme the participants worked together on joint projects, and also learned skills for working together in a multiparty democracy.
+Each programme ended with a regional conference.